ilitvinoff/learning-golang/tail/Readme.md

   -delay (ineger)

         Set watch poll delay value (milliseconds).
 If not set by the user or set to zero, then initialized with a default value of 100 milliseconds.

+  -debug (bool)

+        Turn on debugging.
+If 'on', then logging events.

   -n (Number of lines to standard output.)